Home > Analyses > Financial Services > Everest Re Group, Ltd.

 Risk Analysis

-Below is a summary table highlighting key risks for Everest Re Group, Ltd., their likelihood, and potential impact:
+Below is a summary table highlighting key risks associated with Everest Re Group, Ltd. (EG):

 CategoryDescriptionProbabilityImpact

-Financial DistressAltman Z-Score signals high bankruptcy risk, currently in distress zone (1.11).HighHigh
+Financial HealthAltman Z-Score at 1.00 signals high bankruptcy risk, indicating financial distress.HighHigh

 Should You Buy Everest Re Group, Ltd.?